 Secure access to the API server and cluster nodes

-Best practice guidance - Securing access to the Kubernetes API-Server is one of the most important things you can do to secure your cluster.
+Best practice guidance

+Securing access to the Kubernetes API-Server is one of the most important things you can do to safeguard the cluster.
 Integrate Kubernetes role-based access control (RBAC) with Azure Active Directory to control access to the API server.
-These controls let you secure AKS the same way that you secure access to your Azure subscriptions.
+These controls allows you to secure AKS the same way, that you have secured access to your Azure subscriptions.

-The Kubernetes API server provides a single connection point for requests to perform actions within a cluster.
-To secure and audit access to the API server, limit access and provide the least privileged access permissions required.
+The Kubernetes API server provides a single connection point for all the requests to perform actions within a cluster.
+To secure and audit access to the API server, limit access and provide the least privileged access permissions are required.
 This approach isn't unique to Kubernetes, but is especially important when the AKS cluster is logically isolated for multi-tenant use.

 Azure Active Directory (AD) provides an enterprise-ready identity management solution that integrates with AKS clusters.
 As Kubernetes doesn't provide an identity management solution, it can otherwise be hard to provide a granular way to restrict access to the API server.
-With Azure AD-integrated clusters in AKS, you use your existing user and group accounts to authenticate users to the API server.
+With Azure AD-integrated clusters in AKS, you can use the existing user and group accounts to authenticate users to the API server.

 Use Kubernetes RBAC and Azure AD-integration to secure the API server and provide the least number of permissions required to a scoped set of resources, such as a single namespace.
 Different users or groups in Azure AD can be granted different RBAC roles.
-These granular permissions let you restrict access to the API server, and provide a clear audit trail of actions performed.
+These granular permissions enables you to restrict access to the API server, and provides a clear audit trail of actions performed.

 The recommended best practice is to use groups to provide access to files and folders versus individual identities, use Azure AD group membership to bind users to RBAC roles rather than individual users.
 As a user's group membership changes, their access permissions on the AKS cluster would change accordingly.
 If you bind the user directly to a role, their job function may change.
-The Azure AD group memberships would update, but permissions on the AKS cluster would not reflect that.
-In this scenario, the user ends up being granted more permissions than a user requires.
+The Azure AD group memberships would be updated, but permissions on the AKS cluster would not reflect that.
+In this scenario, the user ends up being granted more permissions required.

-For more information about Azure AD integration and RBAC, see Best practices for authentication and authorization in AKS.
+For more information about the Azure AD integration and RBAC, you may refer to the below given link:

+Best practices for authentication and authorization in AKS

 Secure container access to resources

-Best practice guidance - Limit access to actions that containers can perform.
+Best practice guidance

+Limit the access to actions that containers can perform.
 Provide the least number of permissions, and avoid the use of root / privileged escalation.

 In the same way that you should grant users or groups the least number of privileges required, containers should also be limited to only the actions and processes that they need.
-To minimize the risk of attack, don't configure applications and containers that require escalated privileges or root access.
+To minimize the risk of attack, do not configure applications and containers that require escalated privileges or root access.
 For example, set allowPrivilegeEscalation: false in the pod manifest.
-These pod security contexts are built in to Kubernetes and let you define additional permissions such as the user or group to run as, or what Linux capabilities to expose.
-For more best practices, see Secure pod access to resources.
+These pod security contexts are built in to Kubernetes and allow you to define additional permissions such as the user or group to run as, or what Linux capabilities to expose.
+For best practices, see Secure pod access to resources.

 For more granular control of container actions, you can also use built-in Linux security features such as AppArmor and seccomp.
 These features are defined at the node level, and then implemented through a pod manifest.
 Built-in Linux security features are only available on Linux nodes and pods.